Marie Mancini: Early life and family

 The Mancinis were not the only female family members that Cardinal Mazarin brought to the French court.
 The others were Marie's first cousins, daughters of Mazarin's eldest sister.
 The elder, Laura Martinozzi, married Alfonso IV d'Este, duke of Modena and was the mother of Mary of Modena, second wife of James II of England.
 The younger, Anne Marie Martinozzi, married Armand, Prince de Conti.

 The Mancini also had three brothers: Paul, Philippe, and Alphonse.

 Youth

 In France, Anna Maria's name was gallicized to Marie.
 "Dark, vivacious and beautiful," Marie captured the biggest prize of the French court: the romantic love of Louis XIV.
 According to Antonia Fraser's biography Love and Louis XIV, Marie's mother, Geronima, was told by a horoscope that Marie would cause trouble and demanded on her deathbed that Cardinal Mazarin should, "shut Marie up in a convent and keep her there."

+Marie did not consummate her relationship with the Sun King physically, and was never his mistress.
+He was genuinely in love with her, and wanted to marry her.

+Marie Mancini was willing to marry him, but the plans of marriage was in direct opposition to the plans of both the king's mother and Marie's uncle and guardian, the Cardinal.

-Marie did not consummate her relationship with the Sun King.
-His love for her was a somewhat idealistic one, but he was so besotted that he wanted to marry her.
-Eventually, Cardinal Mazarin and the young king's mother, Anne of Austria, separated the couple, banishing Marie into exile and arranging for Louis' marriage to his cousin, Maria Theresa of Spain.
+Eventually, Cardinal Mazarin and the young king's mother, Anne of Austria, separated the couple, banishing Marie into exile and arranging for Louis' marriage to his cousin, Maria Theresa of Austria, Infanta of Spain.

+The break up was intense.
+When Louis XIV was made aware of the plans to exile Marie from court, he called the Cardinal Mazarin to him and openly asked him to marry his niece.

+The Cardinal replied that he had been appointed to his position by the king's parents to see to the welfare of the Kingdom and that he would rather see his niece dead than to be elevated merely because of the king's blind passion; the king went so far as to fall on his knees before the Cardinal, but without success.

+Next, the king had a conversation with his mother lasting for about an hour, during which she managed to convince him that he must give up love for politics, and the king was observed leaving the conversation with his eyes red with tears.

+When Marie Mancini left court Louis XIV escorted her to her carriage, during which she was famously to have said: